devOpifex/leprechaun/docs/reference/create_assets.md

 Argument      |Description
 ------------- |----------------
-`quiet`     |     Whether to pring messages to the console.
+`quiet`     |     Whether to print messages to the console.